 Then I went to another area where I waited in line to check my bag.
 Then I got in line for about two hours, holding my plastic baggie of electronics, to go through security.
 This was followed by passport control, and then a bus ride to the terminal.
 I arrived to the airport three hours early, and made it to my gate fifteen minutes prior to boarding.

 The wait was so bad that American Airlines held the plane and we departed about an hour late to give people time to clear security.

 All in all it was an amazing trip and I can’t wait to go back and experience more of Italy.

 Are you dreaming of a vacation in Italy?
-Give me a call at 508-485-3061 or send me an email and let’s turn your dream into a reality!
+Contact us today and let’s turn your dream into a reality!